E-Commerce Cockpit for Your CPG Supply Chain Fighter Pilots

 The retail environment has significantly changed as consumers have prioritized home delivery and moved their shopping preference from Main Street to the information superhighway.

 Amazon capitalized on its first-mover advantage in mass-market e-commerce and has grown to be the preeminent face of many brands to the consumer.
-A critical aspect that has made this transformation successful is that Amazon created a radically efficient supply chain with advanced analytics, machine learning algorithms, and automation at scale.
+A critical aspect that has made this transformation successful is that Amazon created a radically efficient supply chain with advanced supply chain analytics, machine-learning algorithms, and automation at scale.
 The mass application of emerging technologies has created a "consumer utopia," where prices have fallen as convenience has skyrocketed.

 Amazon's hyper-efficient supply chain keeps inventory levels low by increasing the speed and velocity of products.
-Suppliers face the increasing challenge of meeting ever-changing order sizes as Amazon passes consumer demand signals upstream at a record pace to minimize working capital while simultaneously trying to meet customer demand.
+Suppliers face the increasing challenge of meeting ever-changing order sizes as Amazon passes consumer demand signals upstream at a record pace to meet customer demand.

 E-Commerce Supply Chain Challenges for Amazon Vendors